-Claudication is often a symptom of peripheral artery disease.
-In peripheral artery disease, the arteries that supply blood to your limbs are damaged.
-This damage is often the result of atherosclerosis.
+Claudication is most often a symptom of peripheral artery disease.
+In peripheral artery disease, the arteries that supply blood to your limbs are damaged, usually as a result of atherosclerosis.
 Atherosclerosis can develop in any of your arteries, especially those in your heart.
 When atherosclerosis affects your arms and legs, it's called peripheral artery disease.

 Development of atherosclerosis